autowarefoundation/autoware.universe/planning/behavior_velocity_planner/virtual-traffic-light-design.md

 - Special handling for each infrastructure is not scalable.
 The interface is defined as an Autoware API.
 - The requirements for each infrastructure are slightly different, but will be handled flexibly.

-FMS: Intersection mediation when multiple vehicles are in operation and the relevant lane is occupied
+FMS: Intersection coordination when multiple vehicles are in operation and the relevant lane is occupied

 - Automatic shutter: Open the shutter when approaching/close it when leaving
 - Manual shutter: Have the driver open and close the shutter.